-In 2004, our first daughter was born.
-I escaped the working world with the excuse of being a stay-at-home mom.
-I loved our smart and beautiful daughter dearly, but I suffered a long three-year postpartum depression.
+I ducked out of the working world with the birth of our first daughter in 2004.
+Unfortunately, I suffered a long postpartum depression.
 Although my previous jobs were unsatisfying, they did keep me out in the world.
 Now, at home with my baby, my world seemingly collapsed into the space within the walls of our flat.
 My emotions accumulated in the corners and were contained by the ceilings.
 And this is what I painted — interiors.